SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 prob = ODEProblem(f,u0)
 ```

-Here our ODE is on a 4x2 matrix.
-Since we are using .\*, this is 8 independent
+Here our ODE is on a 4x2 matrix, and the ODE is the linear system defined by
-ODEs, but you can do whatever you want.
+multiplication by `A`.
 To solve the ODE, we do the same steps
 as before.

 ```julia